guilgautier/sdia-python/src/lab2/README.md

 Sphinx is in charge of building the documentation and generating HTML output, but also PDF, epub, ...

-Documentaion is an **essential** part of your project; you must take some time to document you project properly.
+Documentation is an **essential** part of your project; you must take some time to document you project properly.

 See also: